Capon: Specialised production

 Capons are produced in France, in several provinces, notably the Gers and Jura regions.
 They are a speciality of Bresse (Chapon de Bresse), where they have their own appellation to differentiate them from capons from other regions.
 In Bresse, they are exclusively produced from the Bresse blue foot breed (patte bleue), and fed a certain diet which makes it even more tender than from other regions and breeds, making it a desirable meat.

 Capons are also produced in many regions of northern Italy, such as Piedmont, Friuli-Venezia Giulia, Emilia-Romagna, and Marche.
 In the early 20th century, capon was commonly eaten for the main family feast on Christmas in Tuscany and northern Italian regions, which was a rare treat for peasant or working class families.

 In the gastronomy of Spain, capons are usually eaten during the Christmas season in the northern regions.
 Capons of Vilalba and Lugo are particularly famous and are sold all over the country.

 In China, capons are often raised specifically for consumption during Chinese New Year.

 In Thailand, capons are also used for Hainanese Chicken Rice by established restaurants like Go Kok (in Lat Phrao), An An Lao (in Bangkok's Soi Ari / Sukhumvit 26), and the Bangkok branches of Boon Tong Kee, among many other fine Cantonese/Thai-Chinese restaurants.

 Legal status

-In the UK physical caponisation was made illegal in 1982 via The Welfare of Livestock (Prohibited Operations) Regulations 1982.
-This was reinforced in 2007 by The Mutilations (Permitted Procedures) (England) Regulations 2007 which made castration of all domesticated birds illegal.
+In the UK physical caponization was made illegal in 1982 via the Welfare of Livestock (Prohibited Operations) Regulations 1982.
+These regulations were revoked and reinforced in 2007 as the Mutilations (Permitted Procedures) (England) Regulations 2007 which made castration of all domesticated birds illegal.
 However, it is not illegal to import castrated animals, so capons are therefore available for sale in the UK.